scsm-ua/kirtan-guide-en/songs/samsara-davanala-lidha-loka.md

     sākṣād-dharitvena samasta-śāstrair uktas tathā bhāvyata eva sadbhiḥ kintu prabhor yaḥ priya eva tasya vande guroḥ śrī-charaṇāravindam

-I worship the lotus feet of the Divine Master (who is the simultaneously inconceivably distinct and non- distinct manifest embodiment of the Supreme Personality of Godhead): all the Scriptures sing the glories of his being the direct non-different form of the Supreme Lord Śrī Hari, and the pure saints also concede this; yet, he is the most beloved of the Lord.
+I worship the lotus feet of the Divine Master (who is the simultaneously inconceivably distinct and nondistinct manifest embodiment of the Supreme Personality of Godhead): all the Scriptures sing the glories of his being the direct non-different form of the Supreme Lord Śrī Hari, and the pure saints also concede this; yet, he is the most beloved of the Lord.

 #### 8